-EL221 Introduction to Drama and Theatre (W) 3 credits (fall) DA: L2 CCT
+EL221 Introduction to Drama and Theatre (W)

 Prerequisites: CW102 (C- grade or better), the equivalent, or permission of the instructor.

 Involves the study of representative playwrights and their works from the period of the Greeks to the 21st century.
 Emphasis is placed on the changes in the theatre and in production as well as in the structure of the drama - specifically tragedy and comedy.
 Attendance at theatrical production is strongly encouraged, and students will be required to attend and review two off campus theatre productions of their choice.